ASE A8 Engine Performance Practice Test

 - B. A disconnected vacuum hose.

-- C. A ruptured fuel pressure regulator diapragm.
+- C. A ruptured fuel pressure regulator diaphragm.

 - D. A dripping fuel injector.

 Answer A is wrong.
 High fuel pressure results in a rich fuel condition.
-The percentage will have a minus sign (-) preceding the number because the PCM is subtracting fuel; for example, -24%.
+The percentage will have a minus sign (-) preceding the number because the ECM is subtracting fuel; for example, -24%.

 Answer B is correct.
 A vacuum leak results in excessive positive fuel trim.
-A positive number like (24%) indicates the PCM is adding fuel to compensate for a lean fuel condition.
-LTFT is a constant and stays in memory after the engine has been shut down.
-It's obtained from oxygen sensor input while the system is in closed loop.
+A positive number indicates the ECM is adding fuel to compensate for a lean fuel condition

 Answer C is wrong.
-A ruptured fuel pressure regulator diapragm results in high fuel pressure, not a lean fuel ratio.
+A ruptured fuel pressure regulator diaphragm causes high fuel pressure and a rich air-fuel ratio.

 Answer D is wrong.
-A leaking or dripping fuel injector results in a rich air-fuel ratio.
-The PCM reduces the amount of fuel (negative - fuel trim) by decreasing the injector pulse width.
-This leaking injector would result in a negative LTFT.
+A leaking fuel injector results in a rich air-fuel ratio and a negative LTFT.